Skip to content

 Why This Style Works: Thermal Convection

-Open construction allows air to circulate freely.
-For households using high-performance electronics, this eliminates the "Heat Pocket" effect.
-This style is the logical choice for solving Console Overheating and Ventilation, as it provides natural exhaust paths that enclosed cabinets lack.
+Streamlined construction allows air to circulate more freely.
+For households using high-performance electronics, this helps mitigate the "Heat Pocket" effect by providing natural exhaust paths that bulkier cabinets lack.
+This is further detailed in our guide on solving heat and cable chaos.

 Best Use Cases